Skip to main content

 rebalance_cooldown_cycles: 0 # Minimum cycles between rebalances

-Dynamic rebalance is most useful when timeline traces show one stream doing most unit work while others spend time in dependency waits.
-The rebalancer samples unit tick cost, sums sampled work per stream, and migrates whole tight clusters at epoch boundaries; it never splits a delay=0 cluster.
+Dynamic rebalance is a whole-cluster migration path enabled by default.
+It is most useful when timeline traces show one stream doing most unit work while others spend time in dependency waits.
+The rebalancer samples unit tick cost, combines it with dependency topology and wait attribution, and migrates whole tight clusters at scheduler fence points; it never splits a delay=0 cluster.
 Use rebalance_min_gain and rebalance_cooldown_cycles to avoid low-value or too frequent migrations.

 Notes: